The WTA Slovenia Open (or “Zavarovalnica Sava Ljubljana“) is a WTA 125 tennis tournament that is played on outdoor hard courts in Ljubljana, Slovenia.

 Prize Money and Points

-How the prize money and points will be split for the 2023 tournament is detailed below.
+How the prize money and points were split for the 2023 tournament is detailed below.

 Women’s Singles

-The winner of the Singles Event in 2023 will receive €13,040 and 160 WTA points, with the runner up receiving €7,390 and 180 WTA points.
+The winner of the singles event in 2023 received €13,040 and 160 WTA points, with the runner up receiving €7,390 and 180 WTA points.

 Women’s Doubles (Per Team)

-The winners of the Women’s Doubles Event in 2023 will receive €4,350 and 160 Ranking Points, while the runners up will receive €2,170 and 95 Ranking Points.
+The winners of the women’s doubles event in 2023 received €4,350 and 160 Ranking Points, while the runners up won €2,170 and 95 ranking points.

-Teams losing in the 1st round received €870 and 1 Ranking Point.
+Teams losing in the 1st round received €870 and 1 ranking point.

 Past Winners, Runners Up, and Results